TiffanyNwanne/AV-Health-Low-Back-Pain-LBP-Treatment-Optimization-Analysis/README.md

 5. Are patients without conservative care more likely to be denied?
 6. Can a model be developed to flag high-risk or inappropriate requests?

-**Analysis Objectives:**

-- Analyze utilization patterns across LBP-related procedures.
-- Identify inefficiencies in care pathways, particularly around the premature use of advanced imaging and surgery.
-- Develop KPIs and visualization dashboards to monitor approval metrics.
-- Build a predictive model to flag potentially inappropriate or high-risk authorization requests.
-- Present strategic recommendations to improve authorization outcomes and care quality.

 ---

 ### **Executive Summary**